 Your best first practice piece would be a square or rectangle footstool.
 Or if you can’t find one of those, a trapezoidal shape chair (wider in the front than the back), with fewer than 72 drilled holes is the next best thing.

-If there is old cane is in the seat, you will have to remove the cane using scissors and/or a utility knife or box cutter.
-Start your caning project with a good, sound chair with drilled holes totally clear of old cane.
+If there is old cane in the seat, you will have to remove the cane using scissors and/or a utility knife or box cutter.
+Start your caning project with a good, sound chair with drilled holes that are totally clear of old cane.

 RELATED POST: How to remove cane from chair seats

 To make sure you are using the correct gauge or size of strand cane for this project, you will need to measure the diameter of the drilled holes.
-And also take the measurement from center-hole to center-hole of its neighbor.
+And also measure center-hole to center-hole of its neighbor.

 Using a measuring tape, take measurements from several places around the seat frame.
 Not all holes might have been drilled correctly or evenly spaced.